American football positions: Safety (S)

-Defensive formations are often known by a numerical code indicating the number of players at each position.
-The two most common formations are the 3–4 defense and the 4–3 defense, where the first number refers to the number of defensive linemen, and the second number refers to the number of linebackers (the number of defensive backs can be inferred, since there must be eleven players on the field).
-Thus, a 3–4 defense consists of three defensive linemen (usually a nose tackle and two defensive ends), four linebackers, and four defensive backs (two cornerbacks, a strong safety, and a free safety).

 Special teams

 Special teams are units that are on the field during kicking plays.
 While many players who appear on offensive or defensive squads also play similar roles on special teams (offensive linemen to block or defensive players to tackle), there are some specialist roles that are unique to the kicking game.

-Kicking specialists

-Kicking specialists are in charge of kicking the football.
-Depending on the type of specialist and the play that was called, the responsibilities of these positions vary.

-Kicker (K)
+Placekicker (K)

-Also called a "placekicker", kickers handle kickoffs, extra points, and field goals.
-All three situations require the kicker to kick the ball off the ground, either from the hands of a holder or off of a tee.
-Some teams employ two kickers: one kicks extra points and field goals, and the other, known as a "kickoff specialist", handles kickoffs.
+Placekickers, colloquially called simply a kicker, handle kickoffs, extra points, and field goals.
+All three situations require the kicker to kick the ball off the ground, either from the hands of a holder or off a tee.
+Some teams employ two kickers: one kicks extra points and field goals.
 Most, however, use a single kicker for both jobs, and rarely, the same player may also punt.

-Kickoff specialist (KOS)

-Kickoff specialists are the kickers of kickoffs.
-In most cases, the kickoff specialist is also the placekicker.
-Teams may employ pure kickoff specialists if they feel neither their kicker nor punter is good enough at kickoffs.
-Due to their specialized nature and the limited number of active roster spots, professional full-time KOSs are rare.
+Kickoff specialists are kickers used exclusively on kickoffs.
+In most cases, the team's regular kicker or punter performs the role.
+Teams may employ pure kickoff specialists if they feel neither are good enough at kickoffs.
+Due to their specialized nature and the limited number of active roster spots, kickoff specialists are rare.